-Each Building-level Emergency Response Planning Team and representatives of the District administration engage in tabletop exercises facilitated by the district's emergency management consultant.
-Emergency response agencies are encouraged to participate in these exercises.
-The district may opt to conduct functional exercises with emergency response agencies to involve staff, students and parents in realistic drills.
+Full Scale Exercises: The district may opt to conduct functional exercises with emergency response agencies to involve staff, students and parents in realistic drills.
 Exercises that include props, actors, simulations, or other tactics intended to mimic a school shooting or other act of violence or emergency may not be conducted on a regular school day and when school activities such as athletics are occurring on school grounds.
-Such exercises may not include students without written consent from parents or persons in parental relation.45 Procedures for obtaining written consent for students to participate in full-scale exercises from parents parents or persons in parental relation will include:46
+Such exercises may not include students without written consent from parents or persons in parental relation.45